SES-hackathon-project/djangoBackend/README.md

+# BACKEND: how to set up, API documentation

-# Django backend set up instructions
+## How to set up
 Before you start, make sure you have python/pip installed on your system.

 1. (in command line) clone repository, cd into repository, then create virtualenv